ptarmiganlabs/butler-docs/content/en/docs/concepts/mqtt/_index.md

 ## Incoming MQTT - subscribe

-Butler subscribes to all MQTT messages in the topic specied in the confif file property `Butler.mqttConfig.subscriptionRootTopic`.
+Butler subscribes to all MQTT messages in the topic specied in the config setting `Butler.mqttConfig.subscriptionRootTopic`.
 Which in MQTT lingo means "listen to all messages in the this topic, as well as in any subtopics".

 When Butler gets a message as a result of this subscription it is analysed and if the topic matches any of the predefined topics with special meaning, the associated tasks are carried out.